 Tübingen President Bernd Engler previously spent a year at UNC as a research fellow in American studies.
 UNC Chancellor Carol Folt is a member of Tübingen’s International Advisory Board, initiated in 2014 to help the university shape its future by focusing on international benchmarking, peer-reviewing and long-term strategic planning.

 Funding for Collaborations with Tübingen

 In order to help expand collaboration with UNC, President Engler and Tübingen are generously providing funding for faculty, researchers and doctoral students from UNC and Tübingen to travel to the partner campus to meet their counterparts, share ideas and undertake joint initiatives.
 Examples of potential initiatives include exchanges/lab rotations of professors, postdoctoral researchers and graduate students; collaborative research projects and joint publications; joint training initiatives; and short-term visits to initiate partnership development.
-An invitation from a Tübingen faculty member is needed to apply.

 For more information, please contact: